hslu-ige-laes/lora-devices-ttn/docs/field_tester.md

 # LoRaWAN Field Testing Guideline
 {: .no_toc }
-This guide helps you test LoRaWAN coverage and decide when to install a gateway.
+This guide helps you test LoRaWAN coverage and decide when to install a gateway

 ---
 ## Table of contents